svalenciasan/DeviousDungeon/README.md

 #Devious Dungeon([Inspiration](https://sludgelife.fandom.com/wiki/Crypt_Creeper))

 ###Description:
 Devious Dungeon is a randomly generated grid based puzzle game.
-To run the game just press select the "deviousdungeon" configuration and press the run/play button.
+To run the game just select the "deviousdungeon" configuration and press the run/play button.

 #####The goal: